-Grants Management Training - Air Fare \$550 x 3 = \$1,650; Hotel Room - \$800 x 3 = \$2,400; Per Diem \$300 x 3 = \$900; Misc.
-Parking, Shuttle, etc. \$200 = \$5,150.
+Grants Management Training - Air Fare \$800 x 4 = \$3,200; Hotel Room - \$1,000 x 4 = \$4,000; Per Diem \$600 x 4 = \$2,400; Misc.
+Parking, Shuttle, etc. \$600 = \$10,200.
 This FMCSA led training covers funding availability and national priorities for the upcoming federal fiscal year, commercial vehicle safety plan, policy updates, emerging issues, performance metrics, discretionary grant program updates, budget and budget narrative, financial audits, and expectations.
-PSP sends three individuals to this training for new command staff and anticipated retirements.
+PSP sends four individuals to this training for new command staff and anticipated retirements.

-FMCSA Required/Suggested Meetings & Conferences - We have set aside \$3,500 in this category to cover any specific training, meetings, or conferences as they become available throughout the year.
+FMCSA Required/Suggested Meetings & Conferences - We have set aside \$3,600 in this category to cover any specific meetings or conferences as they become available throughout the year.
 This line item is for non-scheduled, infrequent, or emerging issues meetings and conferences that are unforeseen.
 Some may occur on short notice and make it impossible to file an amendment and obtain approval.
 Examples of attended meetings and conferences include Safety Conferences sponsored by our FMCSA Division Office and Eastern Service Center Commercial Vehicle Safety Summit.
-This category will cover necessary travel by state vehicle (fuel, tolls, misc. expenses - \$400); hotel rooms - \$2,000; and per diem \$1,100 = \$3,500 - Total estimated amount based on historical data.
+This category will cover necessary travel by state vehicle (fuel, tolls, misc. expenses - \$500); hotel rooms \$2,000; and per diem \$1,100 = \$3,600 - Total estimated amount based on historical data.
+This is not a duplicate category of State/National/FMCSA Related Training as this line item covers meetings and conferences.